 Shooting stars.
 Sandstorms.
 Desert sunrises.
 Camel rides.
-A trip to the Sahara Desert is a once-in-a-lifetime adventure; here’s a quick recap of my trip through the beautiful Sahara Desert.
+A trip to the Sahara Desert is a once-in-a-lifetime adventure; here’s a quick recap from the weekend I went camping in the Sahara Desert.

 Caught in a sandstorm.

 Dancing under the stars.